cncf/kubernetes-community-days/content/organizing.md

 ---
 title: Organize a Kubernetes Community Days
-button: true
 ---

 ## Interested in Organizing a Kubernetes Community Day(s)?